angarsky/diveintopython/learn/functions/return_function.md

 ## Exploring the Concept of Nested Functions and Returning Functions

 In Python, functions can be nested, which means you can define one function inside another function.
-You can also return a function from another function.
+You can also return a function from another function in Python.
 This concept of nested functions and returning functions allows for more flexibility and is a powerful tool in programming.

 ### Example 1: Returning a Function from a Function